And you thought managing a sales team in the office was hard.

-During 2020, many sales managers reluctantly adapted to remote sales because of the pandemic.
-But before that, many other sales managers were leading remote sales teams successfully and happily.
+In 2020, many sales managers reluctantly adapted to remote sales because of the pandemic.
+But before that, many sales managers were leading remote sales teams successfully.

 While remote may seem like a disadvantage because you have less immediate and easy contact with your reps, a well-managed remote sales team can be just as productive and successful as an in-office team — if not more.